nathanbish/CUSG-Law/Statutes/Title III: Finance & Appropriations/Chapter 4: Student Fees/README.md

 > (i) Within this code, or
 > (ii) In the official UCSU/CUSG Student Fee Guidelines.

-**Note:**
+---
-This statute references a subsection of the UCSU Bylaws that is no longer identifiable.
+>**Note:** This statute references a subsection of the UCSU Bylaws that is no longer identifiable.
 It is assumed to be part of CUSG law, and the provisions have been codified accordingly.
 If the Student Fee Guidelines are revised or relocated, cross-references should be updated to preserve enforceability.

+## §3.4.3 – Student Fee Calculation Methodology

+**Enacted by** 50 LCB 19 (1999)

+**Text:**

+(a) Student fee charges to students are to be determined by taking the sum of the UCSU Proper Budget and the cost center budgets, subtracting all sources of income other than student fees, and dividing the total by the number of weeks in the academic semester.

+> **Note:** This section may no longer reflect current fee-setting practices, which are now determined by a fixed annual amount.
+No formal repeal of this statute has been identified.